codingfaisal/codingfaisal/README.md

 #### Hey there 👋
 ### Its [codingfaisal][github] here

-## I'm a Software Developer, and a forever Learner!
+## A Software Engineer, and a forever Learner!
-- 🔭 I’m currently a Software Developer Intern at [Awwaltech][website]
+- 🔭 I’m currently a Software Developer at [Drupway Infotech][website]
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m just learning everything 🤣
-- 👯 I’m looking to collaborate with other developers and creators
+- 👯 Open to work on any project in Software and Networking domains
-- 🥅 2023 Goal: Contribute more to Open Source projects
+- 🥅 Life Goal: Contribute and engineer things for good.

 ### Connect with me: